4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Lazy loading

 Since entities are managed as references, data is loaded only when necessary, i.e. when accessing it in the code or through interface widgets.
-This optimization principle is called lazy loading.
+Este principio de optimización se denomina "lazy loading".

 ## Datastore principal